Second blog in a series on Public Financial Management reform practices:

 What are PFM Reform Good Practices?

-- PFM projects that begin with improved budget preparation and macroeconomic planning fail to improve spending.
-PFM reform typically should start with budget execution control.
+PFM projects that begin with improved budget preparation and macroeconomic planning fail to improve spending.
+PFM reform typically should start with budget execution control and the implementation of core financial functionality such as the modules of the (PFM) Public Financials Management pillar of the FreeBalance Accountability Suite™.

-- Budgets for training, capacity building, professionalizing and certification are rarely sufficient.
+Budgets for change management, training, capacity building, professionalizing and certification are rarely sufficient.
 It’s a shame that so much is spent on technical assistance up-front followed by information systems and so little on creating a critical mass of expertise in government and effective incentives.

 The Importance of PFM Reform Signals